-- ^o Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners - ° Include online safety, including an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring. - Have regard to the Teachers' Standards to support the expectation that all teachers: - o Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils
+- Be integrated, aligned and considered as part of the whole-trust safeguarding approach and wider staff training, and curriculum planning - > Be in line with advice from the 3 safeguarding partners - Include online safety, including an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring - > Have regard to the Teachers' Standards to support the expectation that all teachers: - Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils

-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of becoming involved with or supporting terrorism and to challenge extremist ideas.

-Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails, e-bulletins and staff meetings).
+Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails, staff briefings and staff meetings).

-Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training.
+Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training on how to report an incident to the DSL.
+The PFI contractors carry out their own induction training and confirm this to the Trust central team staff.

-Volunteers will receive appropriate training, in order to fulfill their role in school.
+Volunteers will receive appropriate training, in order to fulfil their role in the school.